The Physical of the Future

 Is there anything I need to do to prepare for the Gemini Exam?

-You will be receiving a safety check questionnaire in your inbox prior to your visit to confirm any potential changes in your health.
+You will complete a safety check questionnaire prior to your exam.

 You will also need to fast beginning 12 hours in advance of your Gemini Exam.
 Eating food or ingesting sugary drinks may result in variable laboratory results.
 Even non-caloric flavors can make your body react.
 Please refrain from eating food or drinking anything other than water within 12 hours of your Gemini Exam.
 Do stay hydrated with plain (non-carbonated, non-flavored) water.